Andile Mngwevu’s Remains Found in Mozambique, Ekurhuleni MMC’s Vehicle Was Swept Away in Floods

 Mngwevu’s remains found in Chokwé Village

-Authorities, together with the African National Congress’s Provincial and Regional leaders, are currently engaging with his family.
+Authorities, together with the African National Congress’s Provincial and Regional leaders, engaged with the family following the discovery of his remains.

 Source: Briefly News